 OVERVIEW: ViiV Healthcare, based in the United Kingdom, addresses HIV/AIDS around the world.
 The company, with offices in 16 countries, supports community groups working on HIV/AIDS initiatives in areas where it does business.
 Regardless of geography, ViiV also funds projects that halt the transmission of HIV/AIDS from mother to child during pregnancy.

 PROFILE: ViiV Healthcare is an independent, global specialist HIV company established in 2009 through a unique partnership between pharmaceutical giants Pfizer and GlaxoSmithKline.
+It seeks “new partnerships to help strengthen education, support services, local healthcare capacity and capabilities and to reduce stigma.”
 ViiV seeks to deliver innovative new options for the care and treatment of people living with HIV/AIDS.
 Shionogi joined the group in 2012.
 Based in the United Kingdom, ViiV supports a variety of HIV/AIDs issues by supporting access to its medicines, community partnerships, and supporting innovative HIV/AIDS research.
-Although ViiV remains for profit, its philanthropic activities are impressive and wide-reaching and supported through various initiatives and funds.
+Although ViiV remains for profit, its philanthropic activities are impressive and wide-reaching, and supported through various initiatives and funds.

-ViiV's efforts boast of several initiatives and funds which grantseekers are advised to read (website) thoroughly to better ascertain whether their project would be a strong fit.
+ViiV's efforts boast of several initiatives and funds which grant seekers should read (website) thoroughly to better ascertain whether their project would be a strong fit.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).